The RE Podcast cover art

 4-markers

-Explain two reasons why the shahada is important to Muslims.
-Refer to sacred writing or another source of belief and teaching in your answer.
+Explain two religious beliefs about the role of parents in a religious family.
+Refer to sacred writings or another source of religious belief and teaching in your answer

 Support the show